viniciusofontes/MPC-double-pendulum-on-rail/README.md

 # CSM-P3
- MPC appliet to a double inverted pendulum on a cart
+ MPC applied to a double inverted pendulum on a cart

 test